Mahoney/docker-lifecycle-listener/README.md

 The listener will run on O/S startup as a launch daemon; logs can be found at `/var/log/docker-lifecycle-listener.log`.

 Scripts should be placed in `/usr/local/etc/docker-lifecycle-listener.d/on_start/` and `/usr/local/etc/docker-lifecycle-listener.d/on_stop/`.

 ### Linux
 This is manual at the moment...

-Place `listener.sh` in an appropriate place on your system (perhaps `/opt/docker-lifecycle-listener/listener.sh`?).
+Place `docker-lifecycle-listener.sh` in an appropriate place on your system (perhaps `/opt/docker-lifecycle-listener/docker-lifecycle-listener.sh`?).

-Set up your service runner to run `listener.sh` on system start.
+Set up your service runner to run `docker-lifecycle-listener.sh` on system start.
 Its first argument is the script directory where you will place the start and stop scripts (perhaps `/etc/docker-lifecycle-listener.d/`?).

 Build and start the docker image & container:
 ```bash